-A complete software workaround requires ensuring that data aborts do not occur due to any instruction immediately preceding the coprocessor instructions described in this errata.
+A complete software workaround requires ensuring that data aborts do not occur due to any instruction immediately preceding a coprocessor instruction that writes to an accumulator.
 The only way to ensure this is to not allow memory operations immediately preceding these types of instructions.
 For example, the fixes for the instructions above are: